paulpod/neuromanticsdotnet/source/_posts/Music-part2.md

 </video>
 {% endraw %}

-But it does _more…_
+But this is where it gets interesting.

-Here, you have multiple players—2 or 4 decks—and instead of a simple progress bar, each deck has a big visual representation of the audio waveform moving past a static playback head, as well as the "spinning" playback head on the disc, and position along the current track.
-It is a lot!
+## User interface for now

+You can run 2 or 4 decks simultaneously.
+Instead of a simple progress bar, each deck displays:

+- A large waveform moving past a static playhead
+- A "spinning" virtual disc with playhead position
+- Position markers along the track
+- All visible at once, in one place

 {% raw %}
 <video controls playsinline width="100%">